 - Alternatively, you can air-fry your pigs in a blanket.
-Place the wrapped wieners in your air fryer basket and turn the air fryer to 390 F for 8-11 minutes or until golden brown.
+Place the wrapped wieners in your air fryer basket and turn the air fryer to 390°F for 8-11 minutes or until golden brown (200°C).
 Check at the 8-minute mark to ensure they don't burn.
-Depending on the size of your air fryer you may have to bake them in several batches.
+Depending on the size of your air fryer, you may have to bake them in several batches.
 Do not stack or overfill your air-fryer with pigs in a blanket.

-- To a food processor add soft silken tofu, vegan cream cheese, nutritional yeast, jalapeños, smoked paprika, and apple cider vinegar.
-Mix it until smooth.
-Then add about ¾ of your onion agave and garlic mix (put the remaining ¼ aside for later).
-Start mixing again until everything is a delicious mash.
+- To a food processor, add soft silken tofu, vegan cream cheese, nutritional yeast, jalapeños, smoked paprika, and apple cider vinegar.
+Mix until smooth.
+Then add about ¾ of your caramelized onion (put the remaining ¼ aside for later).
+Start blending again until everything is smooth.
+Season to taste.

 - Serve with vegan pigs in a blanket and top the dipping sauce with the remaining fried onions.
 Optionally top with green onion or crispy fried onions as well.